JackZhao1998/GPT2-TSForecastModel/README.md

 # GPT2 Multivariate Time Series Forecasting Model

 This is a Time Sereis Forecasting model based on GPT2 structure (decoder-only-based).
 The model uses naive sinusoid positional encoding to handle both discrete and continous time space.
+Right now it is a Time Series Forecasting Model (for regression type tasks).
+A version for time series classification will be updated soon in the future.

 # Model Configs
 - seed: the random seed used to initialize the training